Advisors with Hidden Motives: Hidden Motives and Information Acquisition

 Finally, I establish some conditions on the structure of signals available to the seller such that more transparency necessarily implies that the seller becomes Blackwell less informative.
 I say a signal of precision $\theta$ is \emph{regular} if there is a unique pair $(\hat{x},\hat{y})\in\text{int}\left(\mathcal{X}\times\mathcal{Y}\right)$ such that

 Regularity guarantees that the seller has a unique optimal disclosure rule, given acquired precision $\theta$.
-Next, I say a signal of precision $\theta$ is \emph{symmetric} if, for each $y$, $F_{X|y}(\cdot,\theta)$ is a symmetric distribution of signal realizations; and, for each signal realization $x$, the profitability distribution conditional on $x$ realizing, $F_{Y|x}(\cdot,\theta)$, is symmetric.
-Symmetry holds, for example, if the object's profitability and the distribution of signals about its value are independently distributed, and the distribution of signals is symmetric.
+Next, I say a signal of precision $\theta$ is \emph{symmetric} if, the object's profitability and the distribution of signals about its value are independently distributed for every $\theta$, and $F_X(\cdot;\theta)$ and $F_Y$ are both symmetric.